-So, if you’re not careful, life can pass you by, while you’re wishing to be “some place else”.
+So, if you’re not careful, life can pass you by, while you’re wishing to be “someplace else”.

 IT ALL STARTS IN THE KITCHEN

 As many of you know, I lost my grandmother right before Christmas.
-I was, and still remain, devastated by my loss.
+I was and still remain, devastated by my loss.
 It wasn’t until I lost her though that I’ve realized, that she was everything I strive to be in this life.

-As I’m continuing this journey of self-growth, exploration and slow-living, I realize that it’s exactly how she lived her life; long before mindfulness became such a buzzword.
+As I’m continuing this journey of self-growth, exploration, and slow-living, I realize that it’s exactly how she lived her life; long before mindfulness became such a buzzword.

 And it all started in the kitchen.

 I loved waking up in my grandparents’ house, the house I practically grew up in.
 My grandma would always rise early- minutes before her alarm clock went off.
-I’d go downstairs and walk into that tiny kitchen filled, already with the smell of freshly brewed coffee, radio silently buzzing in the background, sun rising and shining through the window.
+I’d go downstairs and walk into that tiny kitchen filled, already with the smell of freshly brewed coffee, radio silently buzzing in the background, the sun rising and shining through the window.
 We’d sit by the table, drink coffee and look out the window.
 It was my favorite thing in the world.
-It was something so simple, but brought me the kind of joy that can’t be replaced- and it was all because no matter how busy or tired or grumpy I was, in that moment, in that kitchen, with her, I was always present.
+It was something so simple, but brought me the kind of joy that can’t be replaced- and it was all because no matter how busy or tired or grumpy I was, at that moment, in that kitchen, with her, I was always present.

 I loved taking long walks to the grocery store with her, holding her arm.
 You know, just walking, enjoying the fresh air and chatting away.
 We’d then come home, unpack the groceries and… spend more time in the kitchen.

-I think that kitchen has always been my favorite place to be and it’s also a great place to practice being present.
+I think that the kitchen has always been my favorite place to be and it’s also a great place to practice being present.

-Washing dishes, can be one of them- and it’s all about being aware of your sensory perceptions.
+Washing dishes can be one of them- and it’s all about being aware of your sensory perceptions.
 Instead of rushing through washing the dishes, wishing you were doing something else, be present.
 Feel how warm the water feels on your skin, smell the dish-soap, notice your hand movements.

 Using mindfulness bells is also one of my favorite and simple ways to practice being present.
-Your bells can be pretty much anything; it can be a certain color you notice, a number, a sound, a stop light.
+Your bells can be pretty much anything; it can be a certain color you notice, a number, a sound, a stoplight.
 Using these as a mindfulness tool will remind you to come back to the present moment.

-I have a few: a sparkling light- like when the sun hits the key chain that hangs on my rearview mirror, or a certain sound or number.
+I have a few: a sparkling light- like when the sun hits the keychain that hangs on my rearview mirror, or a certain sound or number.
 If I walk around the office, or my house, and happen to hit my elbow on something, or when I accidentally drop my keys- I use that as a reminder, too.
 Whenever I hear, see or feel those “mindfulness bells” I stop and think “what am I doing right now, right this moment?
 Where are my thoughts wandering?”

 Pick a mindfulness bell (or two, or three) and use them to bring yourself to a present moment, whenever you feel, hear or see them.
 It’s a simple way to train yourself to ask “what am I doing right now?
 Am I paying attention?”

 Focus on your breathing, on what’s right in front of you, on your inner body, your senses, on the sounds and colors around you.
 When you spend time with your friends or family, put your phone down.
 Pay attention.
 Trying to have a conversation with or spending time with someone who is constantly reaching for their phone, is annoying (to say the least).
-You wouldn’t want someone else ignore you or not pay attention to what you’re trying to say.
+You wouldn’t want someone else to ignore you or not pay attention to what you’re trying to say.